 Tattoo Ideas and Designs for Your First Tattoo

-More often than not, a person's tattoo is a reflection of their lifestyle, interests and likes.
-One could say they are the picture book of their lives, others claim they're just a reflection of what they liked at that particular moment in time.
+More often than not, a person's tattoo is a reflection of their lifestyle, interests, and likes.
+Some say tattoos are the picture books of a person's life, but some say they're just a reflection of what they liked at that particular moment in time.

 Whatever design you settle on, your ink is going to be with you till the end of time.
 A little forethought about the entire process and which direction you intend to take should assist you with getting a beautiful piece of body art that you'll admire for years to come.

 What to Consider With Your First Tattoo

 - Placement and positioning: Will it fit in the area of the body you want to use?
 Do not go big on your first tattoo, even if your artists wants you to.

 - Skin color: What color is your skin compared to the intended colors of your tattoo?
 Not all colors work well on all skin types, especially darker skin.
 Ask your artist if you're unsure.

 - Visibility: Do you need to cover it up for work?
 If so, make sure it can be easily hid under your clothes.